AI-In-Games/PDDL-Parser/README.md

 ## Contributing

-Pull requests are welcome.
-Please include tests for new features.
+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.